California Tightens Restrictions on Subscription Auto-Renewals

 SACRAMENTO, Calif. — California this week enacted a new law that significantly tightens the rules regarding automatic renewal of paid website subscriptions.

-Under AB 2683, businesses must receive clear and affirmative consent from customers before charging for services under an automatic renewal or continuous service arrangement, and must send annual reminders to customers that include a full summary of services provided, a breakdown of charges and how to cancel membership.
+Under AB 2683, businesses must obtain clear and affirmative consent from customers before charging for services under an automatic renewal or continuous service arrangement, and must send annual reminders to customers that include a full summary of services provided, a breakdown of charges and how to cancel membership.

 “Given that many adult websites operate on subscription models, including free-to-pay conversions where a free trial leads to paid services unless canceled, this law will significantly impact operations,” said industry attorney Corey D. Silverstein.